vahanhov/geneticalgorithm2/README.md

 * many cases of crossover, mutation and selection
 * support of integer, boolean and real (continuous/discrete) variables types
 * support of mixed types of variables
-* support of elitist and studEA genetic algorithm
+* support of classic, elitist and studEA genetic algorithm combinations
-* support of revolutions
+* support of revolutions and duplicates utilization
+* reach support of customization

 # Installation